 An Overview of Vision Insurance in Tennessee

 While eye health is a huge factor in your overall health, coverage for vision care is unfortunately not always included in health insurance plans.
-That’s why vision insurance exists as its own separate product.
+That’s why vision insurance exists as its own separate product, allowing you to purchase prescription glasses without cutting into your health plan.

 Have you purchased your health insurance plan through Tennessee’s Marketplace or you’re planning to do so?
 It’s important to understand the minimum requirements of these plans.